ngotuankiet241103/travel-smart-backend/README.md

 - review-service ``http:localhost:8086/review/swagger-ui/index.html``
 --------------------------------------------------------------------
 ##  Run all app With docker compose
-- You need to build all services
+- You need to build all services to file jar
 - Uncomment all services in file docker-compose.yaml
 - Run file docker compose
   ``docker-compose up -d``